ueberdosis/tiptap/docs/api/nodes/youtube.md

 ### endTime
 This parameter specifies the time, measured in seconds from the start of the video, when the player should stop playing the video.
-For example, setting it to `15` will make the video stop at the 15 seconds mark
+For example, setting it to `15` will make the video stop at the 15 seconds mark.

 Default: `0`